DenisovNikita/fastApiProject/README.md

 #### Summary: PostgreSQL is a high-level database with open-source code and has a bunch of interesting features but can be slower than other databases and could be not supported by other open source apps.

+## My choice:

+In my web honey shop I will use redis.
+It is simple to set up and can be easily scaling.
+I will store there such data as my products.
+User info I won't support at the beginning, so redis will be perfect match.